tillitis/tillitis-key1/doc/threat_model/threat_model.md

 - On the client side, our apps use the pinentry protocol to get the USS.
 They usually depend on gnome3-pinentry on Linux and Gpg4Win on Windows, but this isn't enforced.
 The protection is weak.
-  Keyloggers, especially on X11, would probably be leaking the USS.
+  Keyloggers, especially on X11, would probably leak the USS.

-- The firmware uses the USS in the CDI computation.
-The memory the USS was kept in is then wiped and made unavailable to the device app by hardware protection.
+- The firmware uses the USS digest in the CDI computation.
+The memory the digest was kept in is wiped and made unavailable to the device app by hardware protection.

   Since the firmware does the computation, the device app doesn't even see the USS digest.

-- On the device side, the USS is only handled as a digest, not the passphrase the user entered, but this digest is also very sensitive, as it's the actual argument used in the CDI computation, but this means the firmware can't leak any passphrase entered by the user.
+- On the device side, only the USS digest is handled, not what the user entered, but this digest is also very sensitive, as it's the actual argument used in the CDI computation, but this means the firmware can't leak what the user entered.

 ### CDI